stac-extensions/authentication/README.md

 scheme is needed to access an asset in secured storage.
 The aim of the Secure Assets extension is to provide a standard field for clients to recognise secure assets and access them via the specified authentification scheme.

-The Secure Assets extension aligns with the [stac-asset](https://github.com/stac-utils/stac-asset) which has support for several
+The Secure Assets extension aligns with the [stac-asset](https://github.com/stac-utils/stac-asset) library, which has support for several
 [authentification clients](https://github.com/stac-utils/stac-asset#clients).
-A `SignedUrlClient` scheme may be specified that uses a custom API to generate signed URLs.
+A `SignedUrlClient` scheme can be specified that would a user-defined
+API to generate signed URLs.
 See the [Signed URL](#url-signing) section for an example Lambda function.

 - Examples:
   - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item